Fairy and Folk Tales of the Irish Peasantry (1888)

 Price: €250.00

 Fairy and Folk Tales of the Irish Peasantry.
 Edited and Selected by W.B.
 Yeats.
 London: Walter Scott, 1888.
 First Edition.
-Pp cviii, 326, + adverts.
-Publisher’s red cloth boards decorated in black, gilt titles to spine.
-Light shelf-wear to cloth with stain to top margin of upper board, contents pages in nice bright condition.
+Pp cviii, 326, + adverts; uncut.
+Slate green cloth boards, title label to spine, covers darkened & worn along spine, scuffed at head & tail of spine; contents pages in nice bright condition.

 Number 32 of Camelot Series.